archlab-sciencetokyo/CFU-Proving-Ground/README.md

 | RTLSIM     | verilator                    |

 ## Step (3) : RTL simulation of main.c on a RISC-V processor with display emulator
-This project uses Verilator and a custom display simulator.
+This project uses Verilator and a custom display emulator.
 The following command is used to compile the project.
 ```
 $ cd CFU-Proving-Ground